Ron Nirenberg: 2021 San Antonio mayoral race

 Nirenberg declared his candidacy for re-election for a third term in office on January 22, 2021.
 The election was held on May 1, 2021.
 Due to the close runoff in 2019 between Nirenberg and Brockhouse, they were considered by political watchers to be the two front-runner candidates in the election.
 Nirenberg won his third term as mayor with 61.89% of the vote, while Brockhouse received 31.26%.

 2023 San Antonio mayoral race

 Nirenberg declared his candidacy for re-election for a fourth term in office on January 26, 2023.
 Due to term limits if Nirenberg won, it would be his last term.
 Nirenberg faced minimal opposition and was expected to win re-election.
 On May 6, 2023, Nirenberg was re-elected with an unofficial count of over 61% of the vote.

 2026 Bexar County Judicial Race

-Nirenberg announced he would run for the office of Bexar county judge on November 15, 2025.He is expected to run against incumbent Judge Peter Sakai.
+Nirenberg announced he would run for the office of Bexar county judge on November 15, 2025.
+He defeated the incumbent, Peter Sakai, in the Democratic primary vote held in March 2026 with 62% of the vote.